yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 - `buffer.explorer_input.taskset.path`: The path to the taskset.
 - `buffer.explorer_input.taskset.split`: The split name of the taskset used for training.
 Default is `train`.
 - `buffer.explorer_input.taskset.format`: The format of the taskset.
 It includes `prompt_key`, `response_key`, `workflow_key` and `reward_fn_key`.
-- `buffer.explorer_input.taskset.rollout_args.repeat_times`: The number of times to repeat each task, used for GRPO-like algorithms.
-Default is `1`.
+- `buffer.explorer_input.taskset.rollout_args.n`: The number of times to repeat each task.
+This field is automatically set to `algorithm.repeat_times`.
 - `buffer.explorer_input.taskset.rollout_args.temperature`: The temperature used in vLLM.
 Default is `1.0`.
 - `buffer.explorer_input.taskset.rollout_args.logprobs`: The logprobs used in vLLM.
 Default is `0`.
 - `buffer.explorer_input.eval_tasksets`: The configuration of the eval tasksets.
 It is a list of tasksets which will be used for evaluation.
 And it is empty by default.